GSA/ai-experience-sharing-platform/cms/README.md

  + Streaming media is handled via signed S3 urls because there are currently rough edges around https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Request.html#createReadStream-property
  + Seperate content types are used for usecases, bok, and pages.
 Another approach is to use relations to boil down the content type into a single one.
 This other approach also improves search.
 This approach was not taken because of deadlines.
  + This CMS intentionally reduces external dependencies for development and operations to increase its ability to be reused.
+ + Turning on gzip in Strapi leads to reduced nodejs concurrency.